Our Staff

 Kelli Singh - Assistant Executive Director

 Kelli Singh, Adam's spouse, shares a comparable tale of reclamation.
 Like Adam, she emerged as a graduate of both the Residential and Staff phases of Mission Teens.
 Brought up in Clinton, TN, Kelli grappled with substance abuse for years before uncovering solace and healing at Crossville MBTC in 2017.
-United by their shared journey and purpose, Adam and Kelli entered matrimony on April 6, 2019, and warmly welcomed their daughter, Elliana Eden Singh, on May 28, 2020.
+United by their shared journey and purpose, Adam and Kelli entered matrimony on April 6, 2019, and warmly welcomed their daughter, Elliana Eden Singh, on May 28, 2020, and Everleigh Grace, on January 10, 2023.
 In concert, they persevere in serving God and the community with steadfast faith and unwavering dedication.

 Wen Williby - Resident Director